YangNaruto/latent-energy-transport/README.md

 ## Training

-Currently, we provide the implementation based on VQ-VAE-2.
-Please stay tuned for BetaVAE and ALAE.
+Currently, we provide the implementation based on VQ-VAE-2 and BetaVAE.
+Please stay tuned for ALAE.
+(The EBM implementation is almost the same with BetaVAE except for the ALAE backbone.)

 We show a translation sequence with ALAE:
 <p align="center"><img width="95%" src="assets/celeba-hq-sequence.jpg" /></p>